-The reason I’m emphasizing the uncertainty of your pets’ responses is that most real-world relationships between events are probabilistic.
+The reason I’m emphasizing the uncertainty of your pets’ actions is that most real-world relationships between events are probabilistic.
 You rarely observe straightforward links like “If X happens, Y happens with complete certainty”.

 You can also make the inverse inference.
 If you see the cat hiding under the couch, this will increase the probability that the dog is currently barking.
 And that, in turn, will increase the probability that it’s currently raining.